 Editor’s note: Check out our 2021 Career-Launching Companies List.

-To qualify for our list a company must currently have revenues between $20 million and $300 million and be on a trajectory to grow at a rate in excess of 50% over at least the next four years.
-We built our list by surveying the partners of the following 16 venture capital firms: Accel Partners, Andreessen Horowitz, Benchmark, DAG Ventures, Dragoneer, Greylock Partners, Index Ventures, Lightspeed, Kleiner Perkins Caufield & Byers, Matrix Partners, Redpoint Ventures, Ribbit Capital, Sequoia Capital, the Social + Capital Partnership, Spark Capital and TCV.
-Download the full list here.
+To qualify for our list, a company must be privately held, have a current revenue run rate between $20 million and $300 million and be on a trajectory to grow at a rate in excess of 50% over at least the next three or four years.
+This year we’re adding a further qualification: the companies must have compelling unit economics.
+Selling a product at very low margins can lead to rapid revenue growth, but it doesn’t necessarily imply a great long-term business.
+We built our list by surveying the partners of the following 14 venture capital firms: Accel Partners, Andreessen Horowitz, Benchmark, DAG Ventures, Greylock Partners, Index Ventures, Lightspeed, Kleiner Perkins Caufield & Byers, Matrix Partners, Redpoint Ventures, Ribbit Capital, Sequoia Capital, the Social Capital and Spark Capital.

 Changes Since Last Year

-This year’s list includes 136 companies, up 30 from last year’s 106.
-We added 59 companies, which is 50% higher than our previous record.
-We dropped 29 which includes eight companies that have filed to go or went public, four that were acquired, 10 that grew beyond the $300 million revenue cap and seven that experienced growth that was too slow to continue to qualify:
+This year’s list includes 132 companies, down 4 from last year’s 136.
+We added 28 new companies, which is about our five year average and about half the number as last year.
+We dropped 32 which includes 2 companies that have filed to go or went public, 3 that were acquired, 3 that grew beyond the $300 million revenue cap, and 24 that experienced growth that was too slow to continue to qualify (the largest number of drops in any one year):

 Other Fun Facts

-As usual the majority (57%) of the companies are based in the San Francisco Bay Area.
-The majority of the Bay Area companies (60%) are still located in San Francisco rather than Silicon Valley, although surprisingly the percentage is down from a peak of 70% last year.
+As usual the majority of the companies are based in the San Francisco Bay Area (61%).
+The majority of the Bay Area companies (58%) are still located in San Francisco rather than Silicon Valley, although this is the second year in a row in which San Francisco has lost share and is down from a peak of 70% in 2015.

-Once again only five of the Bay Area consumer-focused companies are not headquartered in San Francisco.
-People who want to work on the Peninsula may need to look for slightly earlier stage companies.
-Interestingly only three hardware companies are left on the list and only one is based in the bay area.
+Enterprise gained share to 64% of the companies, up significantly from 60% in the previous year.
+This year only 3 of the Bay Area consumer-focused companies are not headquartered in San Francisco and that’s down from only 5 the previous year.
+People who want to work for a consumer facing company on the Peninsula may need to look for slightly earlier stage companies.
+There are still only three hardware companies left on the list and 2 are based in the Bay Area (one moved from North Carolina to get access to better talent).
 This is amazing when you consider that semiconductor and hardware companies created Silicon Valley.

 Your Career Matters to Your Financial Future